molarmanful/bited/docs/manual/font-anatomy.md

 # Anatomy of a Font

+!!! tip

+    This section might be a bit dense, especially for newcomers.
+Feel free to just skim through on your first read, and then -- as you progress through subsequent sections -- periodically refer back here.
+The information here is important, but can also be intuitively learned through the hands-on process of making a font.

 In bited, a **font** is a collection of glyphs which generally share some sort of style.
 Creating a font is essentially just creating a bunch of glyphs!